-**Attention current students using GI Bill benefits for Fall 2014: We will be accepting GI Bill certification paperwork starting on or after Monday, July 14th 2014, for the Fall 2014 semester.
-Paperwork from the Counseling Office is required for certification each semester.
+**Attention current students using GI Bill benefits for Spring 2017: We will be accepting GI Bill certification paperwork starting on or after Monday, December 5, 2016, for the Spring 2017 semester.
+Paperwork from the Counseling Office is required for certification each semester.**

 For information regarding eligibility, application for benefits, enrollment verifications, and frequently asked questions, please visit the Dept of Veteran's Affair website at www.gibill.va.gov or call 1-888-442-4551.